-- Make sure the hospital has a phone number that you can be reached at during the day. - The nurse will call your daytime number around the time of your appointment.
+- Make sure your surgeon's office has a phone number that you can be reached at during the day. - The nurse will call your daytime number around the time of your appointment.
 Please keep in mind the nurse may fall behind schedule with other patients.
 The nurse may call you at any time within the hour of your scheduled appointment.